SamEhret/codeChallenge/README.md

 # codeChallenge
->Coding challenge with unittests included.
+>Coding challenge with unit tests included.

 Given a string input that uses parenthesis to seperate levels, create a tree where each level is indented with a "-".
 Results should be printed alphabeticalls by level.
-Also includes unittests for each code file.
+Also includes unit tests for each code file.

 #### Example input:
 ```'(test(dog,carry(talent))table)'```